Russia claims Ukraine tried to attack Kremlin with drones in "terrorist act" targeting Vladimir Putin

 Tass quoted the statement as saying that the Kremlin considered the development to be a deliberate attempt on Putin's life ahead of the Victory Day that Russia celebrates on May 9.
 Russia retains the right to respond "when and where it sees fit," the Tass report said, quoting the statement.

+Russian officials have warned about potential drone strikes inside the country for weeks, as the country prepares to hold its Victory Day parade.
+A few hours before the Kremlin issued its statement about the alleged assassination attempt, Moscow Mayor Sergei Sobyanin said all drone flights over the city would be banned from Wednesday, with an exception for government devices.

+Regions in the west of the country, close to Ukraine, have cancelled most public events, to not "provoke the enemy," as Belgorod governor Vyacheslav Gladkov recently put it in a live broadcast on social media.

-The incident came as Russia's security service claimed to have arrested members of a Ukrainian sabotage network planning attacks in Ukraine's Russian-occupied Crimean Peninsula.
+The alleged incident on Wednesday came as Russia's security service claimed to have arrested members of a Ukrainian sabotage network planning attacks in Ukraine's Russian-occupied Crimean Peninsula.
 As CBS News senior foreign correspondent Charlie D'Agata reported from Dnipro, Ukraine, the claim from Moscow also came as another Russian oil depot burned.

 An oil depot was damaged last month in a suspected Ukrainian drone attack, but that was in Crimea.
 This time, the fire erupted at a depot on the Russian side of the bridge connecting Crimea with Russia — firmly inside Russian territory — after apparently being hit by a Ukrainian drone.